-EPC - D. A spacious semi-detached home ideally suited to first time buyers and investors alike, pleasantly tucked away in a sought after cul-de-sac.
-Whilst the property would benefit from updating and modernising, it offers a blank canvass for those wishing to carry out work to create their own designs within the generous space this house has to offer.
-A front door leads to the entrance hall with staircase to the first floor and doors to the kitchen and sitting room.
-The kitchen is fitted with a good range of base and wall units plus part glazed door leading to the rear garden whilst the good size sitting room/dining benefits from a double aspect.
+A spacious semi-detached home having been modernised to a high standard.
+Ideally suited to first time buyers and investors alike, the property is pleasantly tucked away in a sought after cul-de-sac yet within close proximity of schools, train station and the High Street.
+The well presented accommodation is approached by a front door leading to the entrance hall with staircase to the first floor and doors to the kitchen and sitting room.
+The kitchen has been re-fitted with a good range of base and wall units plus part glazed door leading to the rear garden whilst the good size sitting room/dining benefits from a double aspect.
 On the first floor a spacious landing has a built-in double airing cupboard and doors lead into the two double bedrooms, one of which has a double built-in wardrobe cupboard.
-The bathroom and separate w.c. complete the first floor accommodation.
+The contemporary fitted bathroom with corner shower unit completes the first floor accommodation.

 The lawned front garden has hedgerow border to one side and central path leading to the front door.
 The good size secluded rear garden is a particular feature bordered by a variety of trees and shrubs providing a good degree of privacy.
-The garden is mainly laid to lawn interspersed with various shrub and flower beds plus paved patio area adjacent to the rear of the house.
+The garden is mainly laid to lawn interspersed with various shrub and flower beds plus timber decking adjacent to the rear of the house.

 Cleve Way is situated in a pleasant location yet close to the High Street, the mainline railway station which provides train services into London/Victoria, leisure centre with its swimming pool complex and schooling for all age groups.
 The historic village High Street has a comprehensive range of amenities including butcher, baker, Post Office, pubs and eateries whilst further shopping facilities can be found in the larger provincial centre of Horsham which is approximately 7 miles away.
 Gatwick International Airport is 21.5 miles away.